GillHuang-Xtler/flPapers/poison.md

 poisoning: introduce perturbation vectors and optimize the scaling factor
 defense: singular value decomposition based spectral methods
 """

+This paper presents a generic framework for model poisoning attacks and a novel defense   called divide-and-conquer (DnC) on FL.
+The key idea of its generic poisoning is that they introduce perturbation vectors and optimize the scaling factor $\gamma$ in both AGR-tailored and AGR-agnostic manners.
+DnC applies a singular value decomposition (SVD) based spectral methods to detect and remove outliers.

 ```
 <img src = "./imgs/P21-1.png" width = "100%" />